Duncan Street area Safer Spaces Project

 Whilst patrolling we noticed that Elia Mews garden was over grown and likely to attract ASB and drugs.
 We have requested that this garden area be tidied to reduce this risk.

-Share Weekly Update 4th August - 10th August on Facebook Share Weekly Update 4th August - 10th August on Twitter Share Weekly Update 4th August - 10th August on Linkedin Email Weekly Update 4th August - 10th August link
+Share Update 4th August - 10th August on Facebook Share Update 4th August - 10th August on Twitter Share Update 4th August - 10th August on Linkedin Email Update 4th August - 10th August link

 5th August 2025 - Targeted Youth Support (TYS)